 Araitenjinkitano Shrine

-Araitenjinkitano Shrine enshrines Sugawara no Michizane, who is considered to be the god of both Bunbu and Buddhism.
-The deities of Araitenjinkitano Shrine are “Sugawara no Michizane” and “Ukemochi no Kami”, the god who controls food.
+Araitenjinkitano Shrine venerates Sugawara no Michizane, considered the god of both Bunbu and Buddhism.
+The deities of Araitenjinkitano Shrine are “Sugawara no Michizane” and “Ukemochi no Kami,” the god who controls food.
+The former village of Arai, blessed with abundant water, prayed to Tenjin for protection from the flood damage of the Myoshoji River and for a good harvest to Ukemochi, the progenitor of all food.

 Find out more about Araitenjinkitano Shrine here on Google maps.